 •Should I stay in a church that teaches that homosexuals are evil using the excuse that they "Hate the sin, not the sinner?"

-No. Any church teaching hatred will never have many young people attending, because most of today's youth will not tolerate hatred.
+Luke 17:34 says that "I tell you, in that night there shall be two men in one bed; the one shall be taken, and the other shall be left.
+Any church teaching hatred will never have many young people attending, because most of today's youth will not tolerate hatred.
 Do you think Jesus would?
+Does anyone remember love?

 •Should I leave a church if it is teaching that the earth is 6,000 years old?